Why We Need a Taxpayer Bill of Rights

 Source: Forrester research survey of taxpayers nationwide, 2011.

-If true, these beliefs don’t bode well for a tax system that is based on voluntary compliance.
+Even worse, only 13% of taxpayers say they know what their rights are.
+These beliefs don’t bode well for a tax system that is based on voluntary compliance.
 Yes, I know every time I say this, someone says it isn’t voluntary – we are required to file and pay taxes and the IRS can do terrible things to us if we don’t.
 Okay, maybe that is true, but my point here is that taxpayers actually abide by the laws.
 They don’t have to, but they do.
 They consent to abide by laws that require them to pay over their money to the government.

 Why do they do that?
 Partly, of course, out of fear that if they didn’t comply, they would get caught and face some sort of punishment.
 That’s what we call the classic economic model of compliance – that compliance depends upon the risk (or perception of risk) of being caught and the cost (punishment) if caught.